-For full-time undergraduate students (freshmen and transfers) applying for fall admission, a \$50 tuition deposit is required by May 1.
+For full-time undergraduate students (freshmen and transfers) applying for fall admission, a \$50 tuition deposit along with the Tuition Deposit Card are required by May 1.
 For students accepted after May 1, the deposit is required within 30 days of acceptance.
 A refund of the tuition deposit will be granted upon written request until May 1 or for students admitted after May 1 within 30 days of the date of deposit.